opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/compute_keypair_v2.md

 * `public_key` - (Required) A pre-generated OpenSSH-formatted public key.
   Changing this creates a new keypair.

--> *Note:*
+->
-  If both `name` and `public_key` duplicates existing keypair value, new keypair won't be managed by the Terraform.
+If both `name` and `public_key` duplicate the existing keypair value, the new keypair won't be managed by the Terraform.
 Keypair resource will be marked as `shared.`

 * `value_specs` - (Optional) Map of additional options.